TodePond/TodePondDotCom/sky/peace-2025/readme.md

 <br>

 Decision paralysis can be a convenient excuse for people in my position.
-"Oh it's simply too hard to tell what will actually have an impact!" and "Oh doing [X] is actually less effective than people think and I am very smart!" are two statements that I'm devastatingly sick of hearing.
+"Oh it's simply too hard to tell what will actually have an impact!" and "Oh doing [X] is actually less effective than people think and I am very smart!" are two statements that I'm sick of hearing.

-Here we sit with piles of privilege, playing "peace" as if it's a board game, saying "If we are to find peace, then we ought to do it in the most calculated and elegant way possible" as if it weren't a scramble / as if humanity wasn't treading water in the turbulence of our increasingly boiling ocean (oh yeah, that's right: climate change is happening too).
+Here we sit with piles of privilege, playing "peace" as if it's a board game, saying "If we are to find peace, then we ought to do it in the most calculated and elegant way possible" as if it weren't a scramble / as if humanity wasn't treading water in an increasingly boiling ocean (oh yeah, that's right: climate change is happening too).

-It's time to panic, motherfucker!
+It's time to panic, motherfrogger!
 It's time to make some noise!
 Cry out for help!
-Call for the end of hate!
-For the end of vulnerability!
 Demand better!
-It's gonna get messy!
+Demand better!
+It's gonna get messy!!!!!!!

 <br>